-For example, if you need to spend $5,000 in the first three months to earn a bonus, paying the mortgage can probably put a big dent in that requirement.
+For example, if you need to spend $5,000 in the first three months to earn a signup bonus, paying the mortgage can probably put a big dent in that requirement.

-Some other credit cards do earn 2%+ on all spending, either initially as a bonus or all the time, so it’s possible to come out slightly ahead or just slightly behind.
+Some other cash back credit cards do earn 2%+ on all spending, either initially as a bonus or all the time, so it’s possible to come out just slightly behind.

 Apparently Visa told Plastiq they had to comply with a new directive that banned mortgage payments via Visa credit cards.